 I had a great time in San Francisco.
-I made friends, found a lovely place to stay in with my partner, discovered the beautiful Californian nature, learned how to surf (kind of) and had a stable job with a great company.
-So why leave you would ask?
+I made friends, found a lovely place to stay in with my partner, discovered the beautiful Californian nature, learned how to surf (kind of), and had a stable job with great company.
+So why leave, you would ask?

-Well although I had a great experience in my first job I needed a change.
-Like a lot of people in my generation (the millennials) I wanted a job where I could have a big impact both on the company itself and its stakeholders.
-At first, I wanted to launch my own company, however, I did not have an idea I was 100% convinced about and no matter what anyone says, to launch your own company you must be ready to sacrifice a lot.
+Well, although I had a great experience in my first job, I needed a change.
+Like a lot of people in my generation (the millennials), I wanted a job where I could have a big impact both on the company itself and its stakeholders.
+At first, I wanted to launch my own company.
+However, I did not have an idea I was 100% convinced about, and no matter what anyone says, to launch your own company, you must be ready to sacrifice a lot.
 I am just not at that place yet.
-Luckily during that period, I talked a lot with my friend Magali, that also happened to have co-founded this cool startup called atlasGO.
+Luckily, during that period, I talked a lot with my friend Magali, who also co-founded this cool startup called atlasGO.
 After a couple of coffees, I was hooked, and she offered to join the adventure.

 So, that is how the atlasGO adventure started.
 The main idea is for me to continue to grow our community of sweaty changemakers in Belgium and throughout Europe.
 To try to find new partners to work with and build on the awesome relationships we already have.
 I’m also hoping to develop our latest product called “virtual races,” which I believe could become game-changing in terms of fundraising for nonprofits.
 The virtual race is a new fundraising model where supporters can register for a virtual sporting event.
 This allows reaching an unlimited amount of people at a fraction of the costs of a physical race!